Support

 • Step 6: Identify Opportunities for Optimisation:

-After implementing optimisations, re-test the WordPress website using the same speed testing tool to evaluate the effectiveness of the changes.
-Continuously monitor the WordPress website's performance over time and make adjustments as needed to maintain optimed website speeds for SEO and responsiveness.
+Continuously monitor the WordPress website's performance over time and make adjustments as needed to maintain optimised website speeds for SEO and responsiveness.

 • From minimising file sizes